-The On-Ramp Program is designed to help workers who are unemployed or underemployed improve their chances of job hunting success.
+The On-Ramp Program is designed to help dislocated workers improve their chances of job-hunting success.
 Specifically, the program’s goal is to increase the number of adults who obtain postsecondary education credentials, such as a college degree or an industry-recognized certification or licensure.
 Through the On-Ramp Program, John Tyler Community College helps you get the training you need to be more marketable in today’s competitive workforce.
 Best of all – your training could be free.

 The On-Ramp Program, supported by the Workforce Investment Act (WIA) Rapid Response funds, provides financial assistance to students enrolled in a degree program and to those who seek occupational noncredit, a sequence of courses or assessments that can lead to industry certification.

 In addition to financial support, program participants receive:

 - Assistance with tools that help assess skill levels and interests